 - Cook pears in simmering syrup until tender, 15-20 minutes.
 Test for doneness by piercing one of the pears with a paring knife—it should offer very little resistance.
-Remove from heat and allow the pears to cool in the poaching liquid, then discard the cinnamon stick and vanilla bean.
-(The pears can be stored in the refrigerator in their cooking liquid for up to 3 days.)
+Remove from heat and allow pears to cool in poaching liquid, then discard cinnamon stick and vanilla bean.
+(Pears can be stored in the refrigerator in their cooking liquid for up to 3 days.)

 - Preheat oven to 425 degrees.
-In a large bowl, using an electric mixer, cream the butter and sugar on medium speed until light and fluffy.
-Reduce the speed to low, add the egg, almonds, flour, Calvados, and almond extract and mix until smooth, about 2 minutes.
+In a large bowl, using an electric mixer, cream butter and sugar on medium speed until light and fluffy.
+Reduce speed to low and add the egg, almonds, flour, Calvados, and almond extract and mix until smooth, about 2 minutes.
 Pour this mixture into the chilled tart shell and spread it evenly.

-- Meanwhile, in a small saucepan over high heat, bring the reserved pear poaching liquid to a boil and reduce to a glaze; there should be 2-3 tablespoons remaining.
+- Meanwhile, in a small saucepan over high heat, bring the reserved poaching liquid to a boil and reduce to a glaze; there should be 2-3 tablespoons remaining.
 Set aside.

 For the Tart Shell

 - In a food processor, combine the flour, butter, and salt and pulse a few times, just until the mixture becomes crumbly.
 Add the egg and pulse a few more times, until the mixture resembles small peas; do not overprocess.

 - Lightly grease a 9- or 10-inch fluted tart pan with a removable bottom.
-Dust a work surface and the disk of dough with flour and roll out the dough into round 12 inches in diameter for 10-inch tart.
-Fit into the tart pan, gently pressing the dough into the bottom and up the sides of the pan.
+Dust a work surface and the dough with flour and roll out dough into a round 12 inches in diameter.
+Fit into the tart pan, gently pressing the dough into the bottom and up the sides.
 Remove any excess dough with a roll of the rolling pin.
 Prick the bottom all over with a fork.
 Refrigerate for 30 minutes before baking.
 Preheat oven to 350 degrees shortly before removing shell from fridge.